-This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; the Education Act 2002, and in line with government publications: 'Working Together to Safeguard Children' 2018, 'What to do if You are Worried a Child is Being Abused' 2015.
-The policy also reflects the most recent statutory guidance of 'Keeping Children Safe in Education' (KCSIE), and Merton Children's Safeguarding Partnership (MCSP) Procedures.
+This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; the Education Act 2002, and in line with government publications: 'Working Together to Safeguard Children' 2018, Revised Safeguarding Statutory Guidance 2 'Framework for the Assessment of Children in Need and their Families' 2000, 'What to do if You are Worried a Child is Being Abused' 2015.
+The policy also reflects the most recent statutory guidance of 'Keeping Children Safe in Education' 2021 (KCSIE), and Merton Children's Safeguarding Partnership (MCSP) Procedures.